Last Updated on May 23, 2022

 Basil (1998)

-Filled with passion, betrayal, and revenge!
+Set in turn-of-the-century England, and filled with passion, betrayal, and revenge!
 Basil is a sheltered young Englishman willing to risk his fortune and place in society for the friendship of a commoner and love of a strikingly beautiful — but darkly mysterious — woman.
 His newfound happiness is shattered, however, with the devastating discovery that all he holds dear is a cruel deception.
 The intrigue only deepens when Basil faces his family’s darkest secrets while coming to terms with his past!

 Based on a Victorian novel by Wilkie Collins, Basil is a British-made costume drama that ended up on cable and home video.
 Jared Leto plays Basil, a well-to-do young aristocrat with an uptight Victorian father.
 He befriends the mysterious gentleman John Mannion and falls in love with the lower-class girl Julia Sherwin.
 His father is upset about his questionable choices and threatens to disown him, thereby renouncing his birthright to inherit Windemere Manor.